awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-self-managed-nodes.md

      ```
      --b64-cluster-ca ${CLUSTER_CA} --apiserver-endpoint https://${APISERVER_ENDPOINT} --enable-local-outpost true --container-runtime containerd --cluster-id ${CLUSTER_ID}
      ```
    + **DisableIMDSv1**: By default, each node supports the Instance Metadata Service Version 1 \(IMDSv1\) and IMDSv2\.
 You can disable IMDSv1\.
-To prevent future nodes and pods in the node group from using IMDSv1, set **DisableIMDSv1** to **true**\.
+To prevent future nodes and Pods in the node group from using IMDSv1, set **DisableIMDSv1** to **true**\.
 For more information about IMDS, see [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)\.
 For more information about restricting access to it on your nodes, see [Restrict access to the instance profile assigned to the worker node](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#restrict-access-to-the-instance-profile-assigned-to-the-worker-node)\.
    + **VpcId**: Enter the ID for the [VPC](creating-a-vpc.md) that you created\.
 Before choosing a VPC, review [VPC requirements and considerations](eks-outposts-vpc-subnet-requirements.md#outposts-vpc-requirements)\.
    + **Subnets**: If your cluster is on an Outpost, then choose at least one private subnet in your VPC\.
 Before choosing subnets, review [Subnet requirements and considerations](eks-outposts-vpc-subnet-requirements.md#outposts-subnet-requirements)\.
 You can see which subnets are private by opening each subnet link from the **Networking** tab of your cluster\.